How Much Internet Speed You Need to Work from Home

 You’ll need more internet speed if, for instance, your kids, partner, or roommates are also online playing games, watching Netflix, or working from home.
 And you’ll want faster speeds if you handle a lot of large files and media (like uploading video).

-Our internet speed recommendations are meant to be general.
+Our internet speed recommendations are generalized.
 You may need less or want much more.
-Many internet service providers (ISPs) offer customers speeds much higher than this recommendation—all the way up to 1,000 Mbps.
+Many internet service providers (ISPs) offer customers speeds much higher than this recommendation—all the way up to 10,000Mbps (10Gbps).

 Beyond the speeds you get from your internet provider, older home networking equipment, your network layout, and inefficient connections in your home can also affect your internet speeds.
 If your internet speed woes stem from something in your network rather than the speeds from your provider, check out our guide to faster internet in your home.